sonroyaalmerol/m3u-stream-merger-proxy/README.md

 ### Docker Compose

-Use the provided `docker-compose.yml` file to deploy the M3U Stream Merger Proxy:
+Deploy with ease using the provided `docker-compose.yml`:

 ```yaml
 version: '3'